Delia Jarrett-Macauley

 Delia Jarrett-Macauley FRSA, also known as Dee Jarrett-Macauley, is a London-based British writer, academic and broadcaster of Sierra Leonean heritage.
 Her debut novel, Moses, Citizen & Me, won the 2006 Orwell Prize for political writing, the first novel to have been awarded the prize.
 She has devised and presented features on BBC Radio, as well as being a participant in a range of programmes.
 As a multi-disciplinary scholar in history, literature and cultural politics, she has taught at Leeds University, Birkbeck, University of London, and other educational establishments, most recently as a fellow in English at the University of Warwick.
 She is also a business and arts consultant, specialising in organisation development.

 Early years and education

-Delia Jarrett-Macauley was born in Hertfordshire to Sierra Leone Creole parents, their youngest daughter, and visited Sierra Leone as a child.
+Delia Jarrett-Macauley was born in Hertfordshire, England, to Sierra Leone Creole parents, their youngest daughter, and she visited Sierra Leone as a child.
 She studied at York College for Girls and Harrogate Grammar School and earned her first degree in management and a Doctor of Philosophy degree in English from London University.